 Goal setting is not that hard if you know what you want to achieve as a business.
 However, to achieve tangible success, you need to start with something that you can achieve much quicker, for example, “Getting 50% more leads from email marketing in the month of January”.
-Make your goals smart and achievable:

-- S – specific: Leads
+- S – Specific: Leads

-- M – measurable: 50% – from 300 to 450 leads
+- M – Measurable: 50% – from 300 to 450 leads

-- A – attainable: Based on CTA clicks and interest
+- A – Attainable: Based on CTA clicks and interest

-- R – relevant: Related to the overall sales goal
+- R – Relevant: Related to the overall sales goal

-- T – timely: Set a specific time period for achieving the goal and stick to it, for example, until January 31st
+- T – Timely: Set a specific time period for achieving the goal and stick to it, for example, until January 31st

 Improve Your Subject Lines